mladenovskistefan111/BookshopDeployment-Infrastructure/README.md

 - **Kubernetes (EKS)** cluster for containerized applications.
 - **Helm charts** to streamline application deployment on EKS.
 - End-to-end **CI/CD pipelines** for both infrastructure and application deployment, resulting in a **highly resilient** and scalable environment.
+- **Automated code rollout** ensures seamless deployment of updated application images to the Kubernetes cluster.